 STEP 3: While driving into Thailand, you might get stopped by more border patrol personnel (police/army) before you could reach the next drive-thru counter (Thailand).
 Please slow down and adhere to the law by answering with a smile.

 After seeing the “Welcome to Thailand” sign, keep to your left and follow the arrow for cars towards Thailand’s Vehicle and Passenger Checkpoint.
 Follow the queue and wait for your turn to go to the drive-thru counter.
-All passengers MUST get down from the car for a face scan.
+All passengers MUST get down from the car for a face and fingers scan.

 Things to take note: